JessicaHere/JessicaProofs/README.md

 # JessicaProofs
-Simple plugin that take proof from staff members and send it to discord server using spigot api , jda
+Simple plugin that take proof from staff members and send it to discord server using bungeecord api , jda

 # Contents